 We love visceral poetry with stunning concrete imagery.
 Our editors want to be transported to new landscapes.
 Let us walk the streets of your cities, explore your abandoned buildings, and meet your “angelheaded hipsters.”
 In addition, we want readers to be able to visualize and experience the world from fresh perspectives.
-Overall, we love imagery that punches like Mohamed Ali.
+Overall, we love imagery that punches like Muhammad Ali.
 However, we also adore the variety of meditative imagery written by talented haiku writers.

 Our editors also love poets who are gifted storytellers.
 The idea of the poet as a Bard is extremely important to our poetic philosophy.
 We agree with Joy Harjo when she writes “the word poet is synonymous with truth teller,” in her note after the poem “A Postcolonial Tale.”
 If your poetry contains compelling narratives, shares the stories of specific regions, and engages the lives of specific peoples, your poetry is probably for our publication.